-- Section 3.1 introduces the important concept of local aggregation in MapReduce and strategies for designing efficient algorithms that minimize the amount of partial results that need to be copied across the network.
+- Section 3.1 introduces the important concept of local aggregation in Map-Reduce and strategies for designing efficient algorithms that minimize the amount of partial results that need to be copied across the network.
 The proper use of combiners is discussed in detail, as well as the "in-mapper combining" design pattern. - Section 3.2 uses the example of building word co-occurrence matrices on large text corpora to illustrate two common design patterns, which we dub "pairs" and "stripes".
-These two approaches are useful in a large class of problems that require keeping track of joint events across a large number of observations.

-- Section 3.3 shows how co-occurrence counts can be converted into relative frequencies using a pattern known as "order inversion".
+These two approaches are useful in a large class of problems that require keeping track of joint events across a large number of observations. - Section 3.3 shows how co-occurrence counts can be converted into relative frequencies using a pattern known as "order inversion".
 The sequencing of computations in the reducer can be recast as a sorting problem, where pieces of intermediate data are sorted into exactly the order that is required to carry out a series of computations.
 Often, a reducer needs to compute an aggregate statistic on a set of elements before individual elements can be processed.
 Normally, this would require two passes over the data, but with the "order inversion" design pattern, the aggregate statistic can be computed in the reducer before the individual elements are encountered.
 This may seem counter-intuitive: how can we compute an aggregate statistic on a set of elements before encountering elements of that set?
 As it turns out, clever sorting of special key-value pairs enables exactly this. - Section 3.4 provides a general solution to secondary sorting, which is the problem of sorting values associated with a key in the reduce phase.
-We call this technique "value-to-key conversion". - Section 3.5 covers the topic of performing joins on relational datasets and presents three different approaches: reduce-side, map-side, and memory-backed joins.
+We call this technique "value-to-key conversion".

-3.1 LOCAL AGGREGATION
+3.1 Local Aggregation